-Officially known as Wat Rong Khun, the White Temple in Chiang Rai has been luring tourists north from Chiang Mai since 1997 to enjoy what is considered a one-of-a-kind piece of epic artwork.
-Local artist, Ajarn Chalermchai Kositpipat, designed and constructed the temple with his own funds -- he even refuses to charge for admission!
+Officially known as Wat Rong Khun, the White Temple in Chiang Rai has been luring tourists north from Chiang Mai since 1997.
+The one-of-a-kind example of epic artwork was created by eccentric local artist, Ajarn Chalermchai Kositpipat.
+He designed and constructed the White Temple with his own funds.

-Although the stunning temple strongly depicts Buddhist themes, the eclectic artist doesn’t really take himself too seriously.
-A life-size cardboard image of Mr. Kositpipat greets visitors who are then treated to artwork that includes references to comic-book heroes, science-fiction movies, and other modern themes.
+Although the pure-white temple strongly depicts themes and symbolism from Theravada Buddhism, the artist doesn’t take himself too seriously.
+Mr. Kositpipat treats visitors to artwork crammed with references to comic-book heroes, science-fiction movies, and other modern themes.